-The Nutrition Manager supports the Chief in managing the section, contributing to innovation and knowledge management.
-S/He is responsible for developing, preparing and managing complex, key and integrated nutrition programmes.
-The Nutrition Manager provides authoritative technical guidance and management support throughout the programming processes to facilitate the administration and achievement of concrete and sustainable results in maternal, infant and child nutrition programmes/projects.
-This is carried out according to plans, allocation, results based-management approaches and methodology (RBM), as well as UNICEF's Strategic Plans, standards of performance, and accountability framework.
+The Chief, Nutrition reports to the Deputy Representative for general guidance and direction.
+The Chief is responsible for managing and supervising all stages of the nutrition programme, from strategic planning and formulation to delivery of results.
+The Chief is also responsible for leading and managing the Nutrition team.
+The Chief is accountable for ensuring that concrete and sustainable results in maternal, infant and child nutrition programmes are achieved in accordance with plans, allocation, results based-management approaches and methodology (RBM), as well as UNICEF's Strategic Plans, standards of performance, and accountability framework.